Docteur-RS/Caoutchouc/README.md

 1. The first part is all about general information and use of the library.
 2. In the second part we will go over all the existing JSON key/value pairs that are understood by Caoutchouc.
 3. In the third part we will discover the availble public method that developpers can use.
-4. In the last part you wiil see different examples of the library functionnalities.
+4. In the last part you will see different examples of the library functionnalities.

 It is recommended to read this documentation from here to the bottom.
-Even if all of it isn't clear it will let you understand quickly the example part that will fill any comprehension problems of the first parts.
-(This sentence has no meaning...)
+Even if some sections of the documentation may not be clear to you yet.
+It will let you understand better the example section.
+If something in the example section is not clear go back to the documentation part.

 #Part 1: General Information#